This article is part of our 36 Dramatic Situations series.

 There are those among you who harbor a strong dislike for Ms. Roberts and may be tempted to lambaste my choice here as something less than a great movie.
 It’s your prerogative, but you’d be wrong.
 Roberts is in her comedic prime here and earns laughs from both her fast-talking banter as well as several bits of physical comedy.
 Everett has the least screen time of the four, but he actually gets the most laughs.
 This is one of the rare examples of test screenings actually accomplishing something positive as their input led the producers to go back and film more scenes with him.

 Julianne is convinced that she not only wants what Kimberly has, but that she deserves it too, and that jealous conviction is based on her fears and her ego.
 It’s a mistake on her part that has to be learned the hard way, and that hard way involves humiliation, embarrassment, and the painful realization that she doesn’t deserve what it is she’s after.
-My Best Friend’s Wedding is funny movie, but it’s the ending that shows it to be a much braver and far more honest romantic comedy than we can usually expect from Hollywood.
+My Best Friend’s Wedding is a funny movie, but it’s the ending that shows it to be a much braver and far more honest romantic comedy than we can usually expect from Hollywood.

 Bonus Examples: Othello, O, Othello